CandyZack/RRT-Planning-Algorithm/README.md

-Author: Deep Baldha [CandyZack]

-RRT Algorithm
+RRT Algorithm - Planning Algorithm

 Explanation:
 The implementation is done in Python 3.
 The module used is PyGame, it provides UI to visualize the Algorithm in running state.